 Top Social Media Plan Templates

 Here are a few of our favorite social media plan templates.
-You can use these to plan your calendar, to better optimize your social media strategy, and to rock out like the top brands out there.
+You can use these to plan your calendar, to better optimize your strategy, and to rock out like the top brands out there.

 Social Media Audit Template by Hootsuite

-This template is a really great general for all of your social media needs.
+This template is a really great general for all of your needs.
 They have a separate tab for Instagram, Facebook, Twitter, LinkedIn, Snapchat, and Pinterest.
 Each tab is divided into a grid for all your accounts, performance, audience, goals, and even a SWOT analysis.
 These guys cover it all!